-The approach to this problem most often taken in portfolio research is: (a) specify the largest tolerable combined asset-specific risk; (b) calculate the minimum number of assets necessary to ensure that the combined effect of asset-specific risk is below the critical threshold; and (c) solve the trade-off problem under the additional constraint that investment funds be diversified among at least the number of assets determined in (b) for each permissible sector
+The approach to this problem most often taken in portfolio research is: (a) specify the largest tolerable combined asset-specific risk, most commonly defined by the variance; (b) calculate the minimum number of assets necessary to ensure that the combined effect of asset-specific risk is below the critical threshold; and (c) solve the trade-off problem under the additional constraint that investment funds be diversified among at least the number of assets determined in (b) for each permissible sector.

-To see what is involved in satisfying the additional constraint imposed by (b) above, it is helpful to make the following simplifying assumptions: all asset-specific risk functions are stable with the same Characteristic Exponent α and have the same Skewness Parameter β , all individual assets have the same level of asset-specific risk (proxied by the Scale Parameter γ of the distribution for the common asset-specific risk function), and the same percentage of the total portfolio value is invested in each component asset in the optimal portfolio.
-Then, letting p represent the portfolio, f the common asset-specific risk function, and using the relation between Scale Parameters of sums of stable random variables described in Equation (2):4
+To see what is involved in satisfying the additional constraint imposed by (b) above, it is helpful to make the following simplifying assumptions: all asset-specific risk functions are stable with the same characteristic exponent α and have the same skewness parameter β , all individual assets have the same level of asset-specific risk (proxied by the scale parameter γ of the distribution for the common asset-specific risk function), and the same percentage of the total portfolio value is invested in each component asset in the optimal portfolio.
+Then, letting p represent the portfolio, f the common asset-specific risk function, and using the relation between scale parameters of sums of stable random variables described in Equation (2):5